AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    <!-- add screen shot -->

-1. Whether you are creating a new analysis from a blank canvas or you are are analyzing a Journey Optimizer journey, you can configure the journey as described in [Configure a journey canvas visualization](#begin-building-a-journey-canvas-visualization).
+1. Whether you are creating a new analysis from a blank canvas or you are are analyzing a Journey Optimizer journey, you can configure the journey as described in [Configure a Journey canvas visualization](#begin-building-a-journey-canvas-visualization).

-## Configure a journey canvas visualization
+## Configure a Journey canvas visualization

 You need to [begin building a Journey canvas visualization](#begin-building-a-journey-canvas-visualization) before you can configure it as described in the following sections.